ipr-dev/speckle-server/README.md

 # Security

-For any security vulnerabilities or concerns, please contact us directly at security[at]speckle.systems.
+For any security vulnerabilities or concerns, please contact us directly at security[at]speckle.systems

 # License